Service Animals

 - Seizure alert dogs for people with epilepsy

-- Assistance dogs for a variety of other needs
+- Assistance dogs for a variety of other disabilities

-Service animals are not considered pets and are allowed on your property even if your holiday home isn't typically pet-friendly.
+Service animals are not considered pets.
+This means they are allowed on your property even if your holiday home isn't typically pet-friendly.

-According to the UN Convention on the Rights of Persons with Disabilities (CRPD), people with disabilities must be granted equal access to public and private spaces, which includes holiday homes.
-As a member of the European Union, this regulation applies to you.
+- Legal Compliance: According to the UN Convention on the Rights of Persons with Disabilities (CRPD), people with disabilities must be granted equal access to public and private spaces, which includes holiday homes.
+Learn more about the UN Convention on the Rights of Persons with Disabilities.

 European Laws by Country

-Service animal regulations vary by country.
-Here are the specific laws for European nations:
+Service animal regulations vary across European countries.
+Here are the specific laws for each region:

 Do you want to contact us?